hddyyyb/MeMoTune/output/readme.md

-This path stores the trained model
+This path stores the base models and adapters.